ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 ### Number of Bare Metal Servers
 {: #np_orderinginstances-bare-metal-number}

-The number of ESXi servers of a NetApp ONTAP Select instance is 4 by default.
+The number of ESXi servers of a NetApp ONTAP Select instance is four by default.
 You cannot change it.
 All the ESXi servers share configuration.

 ## Order summary
 {: #np_orderinginstances-order-summary}